phmelzer/pytorch-dueling-dqn/README.md

 # pytorch-dueling-dqn

-Implementation of a dueling-dqn agent using pytorch and the openai gym environments.
+Implementation of a dueling-dqn agent using pytorch and the gmynasium (openai gym) environments. https://gymnasium.farama.org/

 # Train agent